Skip to content

 This is the fastest-growing form of application fraud, but other misrepresentations are also rising.

-Fannie recently warned lenders via several alerts about a loan fraud technique in which applicants claim to work for specific companies that provide income & employment information that appears valid but is a fraud.
+Fannie recently warned lenders via several alerts about a loan fraud technique in which applicants claim to work for specific companies that provide income and employment information that appears valid but is fraudulent.

 Applicants often claim to have been students immediately before their current employment.
 This makes it difficult or impossible for lenders to pull tax transcripts from the IRS for the year spent as a “student.”